vedph/cadmus-migration-v2/docs/rendering/apparatus.md

       - `app.e.variant`=`umquam`
       - `app.e.witness`=`R`
       - `app.e.note`=`some note`

+This is a generic process I designate with "featurization": some essential features of the model are projected into this more flat model, with a grouping level and many features in each group.
+This approach can be used when projecting metadata into tree nodes from different and even heterogeneous sources.

 At this stage, we're done with the tree and we can move to ▶️ step (6) for rendering it.
 Rendition depends on the desired output format; for this example, let's keep things simple and say that we want a TEI text fragment like this (witnesses and other attributes are fake data assumed to be in the fragments, and text is indented for more readability):